ekzhang/setwithfriends/README.md

 - Run `npm install` in the root folder
 - Run `npm start` - it should now open the site in your browser

+Please make all pull requests with new features or bugfixes to the `develop` branch.
+We are formatting all code using [Prettier](https://prettier.io/).

 ## License

 Built by [Eric Zhang](https://github.com/ekzhang) and